emitex1/flickr-dashboard/README.md

 # Flickr Dashboard
-A dashboard for the Flickr
+A dashboard to analyse images from Flickr

 # React + TypeScript + Vite